Sparsh11Ranjan/Employee360/README.md

 # 👩‍💼 Employee360 – Complete Workforce Management System

 **Employee360** is a full-featured Employee Management System built with the **MERN stack**.
-Designed to streamline HR operations, it enables admins and employees to manage departments, leaves, salaries, and more through a clean, role-based dashboard.
+Designed to streamline HR operations, it enables admins and employees to manage departments, leaves, salaries, projects, and more through a clean, role-based dashboard.

 ---